Specialist Tours to Romania

 Almost all the money spent on these holidays goes directly into Romania’s local economy – locally owned accommodation, restaurants, transport and so on, not forgetting local guides who rely on visitors for their livelihood.
 An English speaking Romanian guide is provided and we can also, if required, provide a tour leader from the UK for private groups.

-Contact us direct on 01766 512400 or click the ‘Request More Information’ button to find out more about planning a group tour to Romania and the costs involved.
+Contact us direct on 01766 512400 or click the ‘Request More Information’ button to find out more about planning a family or group tour to Romania and the costs involved.

 Delve into the past with stays in some of Romania’s remote villages to experience a rural way of life that belongs to a bygone age.
 Enjoy local hospitality and home grown produce in Saxon villages; opportunity to ride three steam railways if required; visit culturally rich landmarks.
 Suggested centres for this tour: Copşa Mare (Transylvanian Saxon village), Praid (Transylvanian Hungarian village), Hoteni (Maramureş), Moldovita (Bucovina).